aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/pictures/add-pictures-to-excel-worksheet/_index.md

 weight: 20
 ---

-This REST API indicates add a new worksheet picture.
+This REST API indicates `add` a new picture for an Excel worksheet.

 ## RSET API